G4S and France's Oberthur bid for BoE banknote contract - source

 G4S, which as well as cash transportation for banks and retailers runs services like prisons and immigration centres in some 125 countries, declined to comment.

-Smartcard maker Oberthur could not be reached for comment and the Bank would not comment on the bid process.
+Smartcard maker Oberthur could not be reached for comment and the Bank of England would not comment on the bid process.